 Assigned with conditions attached for a student still completing the course.
 Some circumstances which may result in an "I" grade being awarded include, for example, illness, bereavement, or other extenuating personal circumstances.
-An "I" grade may also be used when a student needs to complete an additional course to demonstrate that they have met the learning outcomes of the course.
-The "I" grade will not be used to provide a time extension for a student who has completed all course elements with a failing status or for graduating students.
+The "I" grade will not be used to provide a time extension for a student who has completed all course elements with a failing status, has not attended class or for graduating students.
 The faculty member, in discussion with the student, will establish the conditions that must be met by the student in order for the "I" grade to be converted to a passing grade.
-A realistic date for the completion of the conditions will be established by the faculty and student and approved by the Associate Dean or Campus Dean.
-The maximum completion date of the conditions attached is not to exceed 120 days.
-A request must be made to the Registrar's Office for an exception to the 120 day maximum.
+A realistic date for the completion of the conditions will be established by the faculty and student and approved by the Associate Dean or Campus Dean.as per process.
+The maximum completion date of the conditions attached is not to exceed 30 days.
+A request must be made to the Registrar's Office for an exception to the 30 day maximum.
 The student will receive written notification of the "I" grade, its attached conditions, and agreed completion date from the faculty member.

 Successful completion of the conditions, within the specified time period, will result in the awarding of an official grade.
 If a new grade is not submitted to the Registrar's Office by the end of the specified time period, an "F" grade will be posted.
-A student who has an "I" grade in a course that is pre-requisite to a course in the succeeding term may be permitted to register in that course only with the permission of the Associate Dean or Campus Dean
+A student who has an "I" grade in a course that is pre-requisite to a course in the succeeding term will not be permitted to register in that course An I grade may be used to provide an extension to a student who is passing and in good standing at the end of the term